Weed in Glasgow

 The Benefits and Risks of Cannabis

 However, the medical use of cannabis remains controversial, particularly when considering its recreational counterpart.
-Some people argue that the medical benefits of cannabis are overstated, while others emphasize the importance of further research to fully understand its potential.
 The cannabis debate is far from settled, but it’s clear that both medicinal and recreational uses have complex implications.

 Glasgow’s Cannabis Culture and Community

 Despite the ongoing legal challenges, Glasgow has developed its own cannabis culture.
-From underground cannabis cafes to community-led efforts aimed at educating the public on responsible use, the city has seen a rise in events and forums dedicated to discussing cannabis.
 Many activists are calling for change, pushing for reform in cannabis laws and arguing that the current system is outdated.

 Conclusion